GlossaryDownload PDF - Glossary

 Sensory cross talk refers to the way that the brain’s sensory systems work together.
 Until recently, it was thought that each sensory system that sends signals to the brain functioned independently.
 Using functional MRI technology, neuroscientists are now able to observe that in order for the brain to interpret sensory signals and come up with a response, the brain often combines information (cross modal) from multiple sensory systems.

-The term settler is a non-derogatory way to refer to people who are non-Indigenous and who themselves or whose ancestors settled on or immigrated to land that has been taken from Indigenous peoples.
+The term settler is a non-derogatory way to refer to people who themselves or whose ancestors settled on or immigrated to land that has been taken from Indigenous peoples of Turtle Island.
 Learn more here: Imagining a Better Future: An Introduction to Teaching and Learning about Settler Colonialism in Canada.
+Many peoples who are non-Indigenous to Canada are on Turtle Island not by choice but displaced by war, slavery etc. and therefore, may not identify themselves as settlers and/or may identify themselves as Indigenous to other places in the world.

 The Greek philosopher Socrates taught students by giving questions and not answers.
 This technique involved the students discovering contradictions in their own theories that would guide them to revision and solutions.